about14sheep/ml_keras/README.md

 <h3>Models</h3>

-each model will have its own readme with graphs, generated during testing with matplotlib, and a basic overview of bigger take-aways for building the model the way I did
+most models will have their own readme with graphs, generated during testing with matplotlib, and a basic overview of bigger take-aways for building the model the way I did.